kernelci/kernelci-core/doc/collection-job.rst

 .. http:post:: /job

- Create or update a job as defined in the JSON data.
-The request will be accepted and it will begin to parse the data.
+ Update a job status once all builds have been imported.

  For more info on all the required JSON request fields, see the :ref:`job schema for POST requests <schema_job_post>`.

  :reqjson string job: The name of the job.
  :reqjson string kernel: The name of the kernel.
+ :reqjson string status: The status the job should be set to (optional).
+By default it will be set to ``PASS``.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.